4 mass vaccination sites to close in June as state adjusts vaccine distribution strategy

 A total of 2.6 million Bay Staters have been fully vaccinated and Baker said the state is expected to hit 4.1 million fully vaccinated residents in the “next few weeks” — a goal that was set in December when the shots were first rolled out.
 More than 70 percent of adults have received at least one dose and more than 85,000 doses are being administered each day.

-“Now that we believe we’re going to hit the 4.1 million goal we started with over the course of the next few weeks, it’s time to adapt our vaccination effort to make sure we get to some of the harder-to-reach populations,” Baker explained.
+“This represents an incredible achievement.
+The people of Massachusetts are outperforming the rest of the country by leaps and bounds,” Baker said.
+“Now that we believe we’re going to hit the 4.1 million goal we started with over the course of the next few weeks, it’s time to adapt our vaccination effort to make sure we get to some of the harder-to-reach populations.

 This next phase of the state’s vaccine rollout will include the following efforts, according to Baker: